akmubi/springerMetaInfo/README.md

   -tablename string
         Table name to upload into.
 Example: -tablename="Music" -timeout int
-        Timeout duration in seconds (for routines).
+        Timeout duration in seconds (for each routine).
 Should be at least 1 second.
 Example: -timeout=5 (default 1)
 ```